Call for proposals

 Call for Proposals

-CASID 2021 calls for proposals that address any of these issues from a range of disciplinary, theoretical, and methodological perspectives, as well as general submissions.
+In light of this broad thematic context, CASID invites proposals that address any of these issues from a range of disciplinary, theoretical, and methodological perspectives, as well as general submissions.
 Proposals from scholars and practitioners and groups of scholar-practitioners are welcomed.
-We have a special interest in receiving submissions that address ‘development’ from the perspectives of, or working on issues closely affecting, Indigenous Peoples in Canada and globally, Black people and people of colour, and other marginalized groups.
+We especially welcome submissions that address ‘development’ from the perspectives of Indigenous Peoples on Turtle Island and globally, Black people and people of colour, and other oppressed and repressed groups in the global South and North.

 Proposals may address questions such as: